ggheatmap.Rdggheatmap() is the main function of the ggheatmap package. It constructs

 Base fontsize for plot, which will be used by the theme.

-Ultimately passed to ggplot2::theme_minimal()
+Ultimately passed to ggplot2::theme_minimal() as base_size.

 If TRUE, row names will be shown in the heatmap.